Regulation

 First Assignment Solution

-• Relevance of the analyses carried out within the scope of the problem
+• Relevance of the analyses carried out regarding the problem

-• Focus on innovation and creativity of the analyses
+• Focus on innovation and creativity in the analyses

 • Feasibility of the proposed solution